saiba-tenpura/portfolio/content/blog/nvim-ollama.md

 ---
-title: Neovim + Ollama - Run local LLMs as coding assistant
+title: Neovim + Ollama - Run a local LLM as coding assistant
 description: Follow this guide to utilize the power of LLMs inside of Neovim.
 image:
   src: /blog/my-portfolio/cover.png